GlenoJacks/TonnageLimitByMissionDifficulty/README.md

 # TonnageLimitByMissionDifficulty
-Battletech mod to constrain the players drop tonnage to match the difficulty rating of the mission.
+A Battletech mod to limit the players drop tonnage to match the difficulty rating of the current contract.

-Higher difficulty missions allow the player to deploy a greater drop tonnage of mechs.

-This mod is inteded to encourage the player to maintain a greater variety of mechs in their mech bay during the early and mid game in order to construct effective lances for each of the tonnage brackets.
+This mod is inteded to encourage the player to maintain a greater variety of mechs in their mech bay during the early and mid game.

+Drop tonnage limits scaled to mission difficulty help to ensure that each battle is reasonably challenging, and the constraints imposed by only being able to bring a limited amount of resources puts more pressure on the player to construct optimized lances that contain a mix of weight classes and specializations.

 Based off of **Mpstarks** **LeopardDropLimit**

 ## Installation

+Install [BTML](https://github.com/Mpstark/BattleTechModLoader) and [ModTek](https://github.com/Mpstark/ModTek) if you haven't already.

-Install BTML and ModTek.
-Extract files to BATTLETECH\Mods\TonnageLimitByMissionDifficulty
+Extract the files from TonnageLimitByMissionDifficulty.zip to BATTLETECH\Mods\TonnageLimitByMissionDifficulty

 ## Configuration